-Parents are confident of the academic standards, telling us Cranmore 'turns out boys who want to learn', that their sons have been 'well challenged and tutored' by 'talented teachers' who 'know what buttons to push' to teach boys.
-They feel 'the school sticks by all the boys throughout and has great belief in the mix of abilities', and their sons are 'monitored and assessed so there are no surprises'.
+Parents are confident of the academic standards, telling us Cranmore 'turns out pupils who want to learn', that their children have been 'well challenged and tutored' by 'talented teachers' who 'know what buttons to push'.
+They feel 'the school sticks by all the pupils throughout and has great belief in the mix of abilities', and their children are 'monitored and assessed so there are no surprises'.
 Mr Connolly meets every parent during year 5 to discuss aspirations and manage expectations for suitable senior schools.

 Broad range of subjects taught, although recently Latin has been dropped from the CE syllabus, a pragmatic decision by Mr Connolly which has stirred strong sentiments both for and against.
 He reassures that Latin is not compulsory for the majority of senior schools, and says those few parents for whom it matters will use a tutor.
 He teaches senior boys on a carousel of (non-examined) Latin, Greek and philosophy, two terms of each over the final two years.
 Boys are set in English and maths from year 4; for the final two years they are streamed into either a scholarship class or one of two CE classes.
 Teaching facilities are spacious and impressive, particularly the science labs and IT classrooms.